-Noise Map from OSM - Tutorial¶
+Noise Map from OSM - GUI¶

-- You need at least NoiseModelling v.3.0.6, the best is always to use last release.
+- You need at least NoiseModelling v.3.0.6; the best is always to use last release

 Are you sure check box before running the process.

 Import to the database¶